 - 1. Consortium Gaps were identified by analyzing the community data of those 25 and older against existing programs: 1.
-27% have less than a high school diploma Need for more ABE (basic skills) offerings than currently being delivered increase in High School Diploma (HSD) offerings needed Enhancement of High School Equivalent (HSE) programs to foster more completions infrastructure support required for identified gaps2.
-27% speak English less than very well Provision of English language literacy offerings in more convenient sites3.
+27% have less than a high school diploma Need for more ABE (basic skills) offerings than currently being delivered increase in High School Diploma (HSD) offerings needed Enhancement of High School Equivalent (HSE) programs to foster more completions infrastructure support required for identified gaps 2.
+27% speak English less than very well Provision of English language literacy offerings in more convenient sites 3.
 9% living in poverty (Fed Standard), 37% struggling (UnitedWays of CA standard), 9.4% unemployment in Santa Maria and 6.3% in Lompoc (EDD LMID) Shortage of programs aligned with student interests, regional employment opportunities, and State occupational projections Need for more pre-apprenticeship, CTE, and other programs - 2.
 The following chart taken from the Consortium s Three-Year plan Illustrates the goals for 2021-2022.
-Following is an outline of the initial Steps, (Activities to be considered and taken by the consortium.
-Goal #3: Improve Consortium s administrative and program effectiveness Activity 3.1: Refine and formalize Northern Santa Barbara County Consortium governance document outlining Consortium governance document outlining Consortium professional practices of Professional of revised governance document outlining Consortium governance document of revised governance consortium professional development of professional development of professional development opportunities for instructors and staffo Develop a deeper and broader undenstanding of how Adult Ed. is funded, structured, delivered, and evaluated oitentification of relevant, high-priority strategic professional development development of relevant, high-priority strategic professional development of a schedule of professional development of impact and identification of next steps in professional development Activity 3.3: increase Consortium partnerships to leverage funding and resource opportunities Stronger and more established community partnershipsoDevelop a strategic plan to identify economies of scale across regional partnerships and resources of scale across regional partnerships to deverage existing resources and identify new funding sources of scale across regional partnership and resources of identifying and leveraging new adult education funding sources.
-Develop a strategic plan to identify economies of scale across regional partnership and resources of identifying and leveraging new adult education funding sources.
-Develop a strategic plan to identify economies of scale across regional partnership and resources of identifying and leveraging new adult education funding sources.
-Develop a strategic plan of current funding stratems.
+Following is an outline of the Initial Steps, Activities to be considered and taken by the consortium.
+Goal 43: Improve Consortium and program effectiveness Activity 3.1: Refine and formalize Northern Santa Barbara County Consortium governance document outlining Consortium policies, procedures, practices Orafting and adoption of revised governance document outlining Consortium professional development opportunities for instructors and staffo Develop a deeper and broader undenstanding of how Adult Ed. is funded, structured, delivered, and evaluated oldertification of relevant, high-priority strategic professional developmento-Consortium professional development of relevant, high-priority strategic professional developmento-Consortium professional development of relevant, high-priority strategic professional development of a schedule of professional developmento-Evaluation of impact and identification of network, high-priority strategic professional development Activity 3.3: Increase Consortium partnerships to leverage funding and resource opportunitiesoStronger and more established community partnershipsoDevelop a strategic plan to identify economies of scale across regional partnerships to leverage existing resources and identify new funding sources of strategics to leverage existing resources and identify new funding sources odd strategies to leverage existing resources and identify new funding sources of the strategies to leverage existing resources and identify new funding sources.